ciscosweater/enter-the-wired/README.md

 1. **Distribution Detection**: Reads `/etc/os-release` to identify the package manager
 2. **Steam Detection**: Checks for native or Flatpak Steam installation
 3. **Terminal Check**: Scans for installed terminals, installs Konsole if none found
-4. **Dependency Installation**: Installs all required system packages
+4. **Dependency Installation**: Attempts to install all required system packages (non-critical, continues on failure)
 5. **ACCELA Setup**: Downloads and extracts ACCELA, then sets up the Python venv
 6. **SLSsteam**:
    - Fetches latest release from GitHub